 Business clients -- Our business clients may engage us to perform professional services which involves sharing personal data they control as part of that engagement.
 For example, we will review payroll data as part of an audit and we often need to use personal data to provide global mobility services.
-Our services may also include processing personal data under our clients’ control on our hosted software applications, which may be governed by different privacy terms and policies.
+Our services may also include processing personal data under our clients’ control on our hosted software applications, which may be governed by different privacy terms, policies and notices.

 Recruitment services.
 We may obtain personal data about candidates from other parties including former employers.

 4. What categories of personal data do we collect?